tvquizphd/overworker/README.md

 ## Deploy

-First add the heroku remote
+First add the heroku remote and login
 ```
 heroku git:remote -a overworker
 ```